hypo69/hypo/pytest/gemini - set 2/en/src/scenario/README.md

 6. **Isolated testing:** Tests are independent and don't rely on the state of previous tests.

-7. **Example usage:** The example usage is improved to demonstrate the appropriate way to use the fixtures within the tests.
+7. **Example usage:** The example usage is improved to demonStarte the appropriate way to use the fixtures within the tests.

 **How to Run the Tests:**